Lost, Damaged or Destroyed Will

 3. Check with Wills records facilities.
 Certainty, the National Will Register is the most well-known, they have millions recorded on their system.

 If a new Will is discovered after the estate has been administered, you need to get expert legal advice.
-The original Grant of Representation must be revoked and a settlement negotiated.
+The original Grant of Representation should be revoked and a settlement negotiated.
 If this is not possible, then legal proceedings may follow.

 This is problematic if the newly discovered Will is valid as the estate may have been administered incorrectly.
 Either, it will have been administered according to the rules of intestacy, if it was thought that the deceased didn’t have a valid Will or, it will have been administered according to the terms of an old Will (which may have different provisions), but now a later version of the Will (or a codicil) has been located.